ZUB 1xx: History

 The German LZB was created in 1965 and it was deployed on high-speed lines throughout the 1970s.
 However, with its signal wire along the complete length of a track it was considered too expensive in order to replace the traditional PZB inductive train stops that have been put along with line-side signals.
 In the 1980s the manufacturers of railway signaling systems developed electronic versions that could be deployed in the same pattern as the traditional train stops.
 For Germany that would be the Indusi inductors on the outer side of the rail.
 For comparison the balises in France were already put in the middle of the track and their electronic variants (later named KER balises) were installed similarly.

-The Swiss SBB railways had been evaluating ZUB balises throughout the 1980s but it took to the accident at Zürich Oerlikon railway station in 1992 that a final decision was made for their introduction.
+The Swiss SBB railways had been evaluating ZUB balises throughout the 1980s but it took until the accident at Zürich Oerlikon railway station in 1992 that a final decision was made for their introduction.
 Siemens adapted the system to work in conjunction with the traditional Integra-Signum magnets resulting in the ZUB 121 train protection system.

 In Germany the ZUB balises were taken as the basis for the GNT tilting control introduced in 1992.
 Siemens adapted the system to work in conjunction with the traditional PZB inductors resulting in the ZUB 122 train protection system.

 The Danish State Railways had been evaluating a modern train protection system since 1978.
 It took to 1988 that they tasked Siemens to create a system for the Danish railway network.
 It was activated in 1992 and by 1996 the complete network had been converted to the ZUB 123 train protection system.